-Loaded with veggies and full of flavor, this one-skillet Chicken Pad Thai makes for a healthy, easy, and delicious weeknight meal!
-Strands of broccoli slaw, cabbage, and carrots stand-in for noodles, making this recipe a satisfying Whole30, paleo, and gluten-free meal.
-You won’t even miss the noodles!
+Loaded with veggies and full of flavor, this one-skillet Chicken Pad Thai-inspired dish makes for a healthy, easy, and delicious weeknight meal!
+Strands of broccoli slaw, cabbage, and carrots stand-in for the noodles we love to make this recipe a satisfying Whole30, paleo, and gluten-free meal.

 Whether you’re looking for a gluten-free pad Thai, a Whole30 pad Thai, a paleo pad Thai or a noodle-free pad Thai, you’ve come to the right place.
-This recipe is all of that and more.
+This recipe is inspired by one of our most favorite Thai-inspired dishes.

-One of my favorite recipes on this blog is our Easy Egg Roll in a Bowl which I make at least once a month and word on the street is that many of our readers love it, too!
-In fact, the creation of this Healthy Chicken Pad Thai was inspired by that recipe.
+One of our favorite recipes on this blog is Easy Egg Roll in a Bowl and word on the street is that many of our readers love it, too!
+In fact, the creation of this Chicken Pad Thai was inspired by that recipe along with the authentic Pad Thai made with noodles.

-This healthy Pad Thai recipe makes for a perfectly balanced meal as it contains an adequate amount of protein, carbs, fats, and fiber.
+This recipe makes for a perfectly balanced meal as it contains an adequate amount of protein, carbs, fats, and fiber.
 The sauce is SO good, and adds some of the flavors of your favorite Thai food takeout in a healthy, one-pot homemade meal!

 This post contains affiliate links that will not change your price but will share some commission.